streamreasoning/RSP-QL/Serialization.md

 ## JSON-LD Serialization

-This section describes a potential [JSON-LD](http://www.w3.org/TR/json-ld/) serialization for a timestamped graph.
+This section describes a potential [JSON-LD](http://www.w3.org/TR/json-ld/) serialization for timestamped graphs.
 We will exemplify the syntax on the following graphs:

 G<sub>1</sub>: **<http://example.org/graphs/1>**:
 * Generated: 2015-01-15